Reesverleur/spectra-db/README.md

 ---

-## Quick Start: Ingest → Build DB → Query
+## Quick Start: Ingest → Build DB → Query (not necessary if data directory is pulled correctly)

 ### A) (Optional) Start fresh
 If you want a clean rebuild: